-Poplars Farm, Runwell.
+Poplars Farm and Flemings Farm, Runwell.

 My brother-in-law, Tom, worked here when he left school.
 It was a mixed farm with cows, horses and sheep, also growing mixed crops: wheat, oats, etc. The farm was on both sides off Warren Road.
 In the school holidays my husband, Henry, and his brother John kept watch over the sheep.
 These were set loose onto the cornfield as the corn was just shooting; they nibbled these off and later two new shoots appeared, increasing the yield at harvest time.